Cycling

 Hotel To Hotel Cycling Holiday

 Go for a gentle spin under Norfolk’s huge skies for some scenic cycling at its East Anglian best, with a rich helping of history at every turn on this great little circular adventure.
-From the rugged heaths of Queen Boudicca’s homelands transport yourself through time and the low-lying Norfolk countryside via the almost intact medieval village of Castle Acre to North Elmham with its treasure church and mysterious minster ruins.
-Wymondham’s half-timbered architecture and its awesome abbey church are highlights on your return route, but first take your pick from our great selection of day rides to cycle the pretty river valleys and outstretched estates of a county which won its wealth through the medieval wool trade.
-From stylish Georgian Holt with its steam railway to the lakeside parklands of Jacobean Blickling Hall, from the revered pilgrimage sites of Little Walsingham to the lost village of Godwick, Norfolk has so many secrets to share.
+From Tudor Oxburgh Hall with its moat and Mary I connections, transport yourself through time and the low-lying Norfolk countryside via the almost intact medieval village of Castle Acre to North Elmham with its treasure church and mysterious minster ruins.
+The fascinating Farm & Workhouse Museum of Norfolk Life, Georgian Swaffham’s domed Buttercross and more amazing church gems are highlights on your return route - but first take your pick from our great selection of day rides to cycle the pretty river valleys and outstretched estates of a county which won its wealth through the medieval wool trade.
+From stylish Georgian Holt with its steam railway and the lakeside parklands of Jacobean Blickling Hall to memories of wartime airfields, American heroes and lost villages like Houghton on the Hill, Norfolk has so many secrets to share.
 Which hidden treasures will you be heading for?
 Read More

 Destination